salazarjoshua/splidzy/README.md

 # splidzy - split bills, stay besties ✌️

-Splidzy is the **coolest bill-splitting calculator** designed to make group payments effortless.
+Splidzy is the **coolest bill-splitting tool** designed to make group payments effortless.
 Just **add besties, add bills, and split**.
 Quickly export receipts as text or images and drop them into your group chat.

 ## 🚀 Features